Inside: Discover five reasons decorating with books can make you as happy as the day you first cracked open your favorite novel, thriller or mystery.

 The books you buy and read become unique to you.
 When you place them around your home, you make it yours.

-And, don’t you just feel happier when you’re surrounded by objects that mean something to you?
+And, don’t you feel happier when you’re surrounded by meaningful objects?

 4. Decorating with books adds artwork to your home